Lykke Li: Personal life

 Of her practice of transcendental meditation, Lykke Li said in 2014: "It's really interesting from a creative point of view.
 Before, I could only write a few sentences and I'd have to take a break for a few days before I could go back to it.
 All of a sudden, I could write and finish a song in one go – verse, verse, verse, chorus, the lot.
 And that would happen with song after song.
 Finally, I unlocked the gate."

 On 30 October 2015, Lykke Li posted a photo on Instagram announcing her pregnancy.
 On 12 February 2016, on Facebook, she announced the birth of her son, Dion.
 His father is musician Jeff Bhasker.
 Lykke Li's mother died three weeks after Dion was born; she says that her album So Sad So Sexy was born out of this difficult time in her life.

-On 12 April 2023, Lykke Li revealed via Instagram that she was pregnant with her second child.
+Her second child was born in August 2023.